 Sustainability indices and ratings

-Fortum received a score of “B“ in the CDP Climate Change 2022 rating.
-In the MSCI ESG Ratings assessment, Fortum received a “BBB” rating in 2021.
-Fortum has also participated in the ISS ESG Corporate Rating in 2022, where Fortum received a “Prime B-” rating.
-In 2022, Fortum was awarded Gold EcoVadis Medal.
-In 2022, Fortum has also been rated 62 points out of a maximum 100 points by Moody’s ESG Solutions.
-In addition, Fortum is listed on the Nasdaq Helsinki exchange and is included in the STOXX Global ESG Leaders, OMX Sustainability Finland, and ECPI® indices.
-Fortum has been certified as a Nasdaq’s ESG Transparency Partner.
+Fortum’s goal is to achieve excellent financial performance in strategically selected core areas through strong competence and responsible ways of operating.
+Fortum received a score of “B“ in the CDP Climate Change 2022 rating and “A-“ in the CDP Supplier Engagement rating.
+In 2023, Fortum received a rating of “A” (on a scale of AAA-CCC) in the MSCI ESG Ratings assessment.
+Fortum also participated in the ISS ESG Corporate Rating in 2023 and received a “Prime B-” rating.
+In 2023, Fortum was awarded Gold EcoVadis Medal.
+In 2022, Fortum was rated 62 points out of a maximum 100 points by Moody’s ESG Solutions.
+In addition, Fortum is listed on the Nasdaq Helsinki exchange and is included in the OMX Sustainability Finland and ECPI® indices.
+Fortum has been certified as a Nasdaq ESG Transparency Partner.

 Sustainability risks